 Legal duties For both infrastructure managers and transport undertakings (ROGS) Regulation 6(1)(b) The requirements for a safety management system (SMS) are that it meets the requirements and contains the elements set out in Schedule1, adapted to the character, extent and other characteristics of the operation in question.
 Schedule 1, paragraph 2(j) The basic element of an SMS is the provision of plans for action, alerts and information in the case of an emergency which are to be agreed with any public body, including the emergency services that may be involved in such an emergency.
-Criterion For both infrastructure managers and transport undertakings The applicant should describe the main elements of its emergency procedures and how it interfaces with those of: • the infrastructure manager or transport undertaking with which it operates (as appropriate); • public bodies (i.e. emergency services); • emergency service including Mountain Rescue and HM Coastguard; and • other transport undertakings which may need to respond as a consequence of an incident (for example by taking more passengers or making non-scheduled stops).
+Criterion For both infrastructure managers and transport undertakings The applicant should describe the main elements of its emergency procedures and how it interfaces with those of : the infrastructure manager or transport undertaking with which it operates (as appropriate); public bodies (i.e. emergency services); emergency service including Mountain Rescue and HM Coastguard; and other transport undertakings which may need to respond as a consequence of an incident (for example by taking more passengers or making non-scheduled stops).
 Purpose For both infrastructure managers and transport undertakings Robust systems for emergency planning are essential for any dutyholder and must cover the information that needs to be supplied to the emergency services to enable them to draw up their major incident response plans.
 Also important are those aspects of the SMS that are directly relevant to the emergency response arrangements, for example training for emergencies and testing of emergency plans.
 The emergency procedures should also be capable of coordinating the actions of the infrastructure manager with transport undertakings using the infrastructure concerned.

-Evidence demonstrating how the applicant meets this criterion should include an overview of:

-- the type of emergency covered; - the information supplied by the applicant to enable the emergency services to plan their response to a major accident on the railway, where appropriate, referring to duties under the Civil Contingencies Act 2004 (and Regulations made under it); - those specific aspects of the SMS that are directly relevant to the emergency response arrangements, e.g. training for emergencies and testing of emergency plans; and - the plans, roles & responsibilities, training and arrangements to maintain competence, and the arrangements for effective communication.

-how the infrastructure manager co-ordinates its procedures with those of the transport undertakings using its infrastructure and any other infrastructure manager, with which it has an interface.
+Evidence For both infrastructure managers and transport undertakings Evidence demonstrating how the applicant meets this criterion should include an overview of: the type of emergency covered; the information supplied by the applicant to enable the emergency services to plan their response to a major accident on the railway, where appropriate, referring to duties under the Civil Contingencies Act 2004 (and Regulations made under it); those specific aspects of the SMS that are directly relevant to the emergency response arrangements, e.g. training for emergencies and testing of emergency plans; and the plans, roles &amp; responsibilities, training and arrangements to maintain competence, and the arrangements for effective communication.
+For infrastructure managers only how the infrastructure manager co-ordinates its procedures with those of the transport undertakings using its infrastructure and any other infrastructure manager, with which it has an interface.
 Note: Where emergency procedures for any aspect of the applicants operation is covered by requirements of a Technical Specification for Interoperability (TSI), it will be sufficient to refer to compliance with that TSI.
+Potential For both infrastructure managers and transport undertakings inspection findings of risk assessments with respect to foreseeable emergencies; issues detailed procedures for liaison with the emergency services; records of emergency drills and exercises; arrangements for co-operation and co-ordination of action with other railway operators; attendance at emergency exercises; examination of an example of when the applicant's emergency response procedure was activated; an account of a test of emergency response procedures including any actions arising as a consequence; and details of a review of the applicant's emergency procedures indicating why it was reviewed and what improvements resulted from it.